NishchayAnand/software-engineering/Java/Spring/Spring Boot/Notes.md

 Spring started as a lightweight alternative to Java Enterprise Edition (JEE, J2EE as it was known at the time).
 Rather than develop components as heavyweight Enterprise JavaBeans (EJBs), Spring offered a simpler approach to enterprise Java development, utilizing **dependency injection** and **aspect-oriented programming** to achieve the capabilities of EJB with plain old Java objects (POJOs).

 While Spring was lightweight in terms of component code, it was heavyweight in terms of configuration.
 Initially, Spring was configured with `XML`.
-Spring 2.5 introduced **annotation-based component-scanning**, which eliminated a greate deal of explicit XML configuration.
+Spring 2.5 introduced **annotation-based component-scanning**, which eliminated a great deal of explicit XML configuration.
 Spring 3.0 introduced a **Java-based configuration** as a type-safe and refactorable option to XML.

 Component-scanning reduced configuration and Java configuration made it less awkward, but Spring still required a lot of configuration.
 Enabling certain Spring features such as transaction management and Spring MVC required explicit configuration, either in XML or Java.